lulunac27a/endless-task-list-adventure/README.md

 # Endless Task List Adventure

 This app is a task list with endless adventure.
 It supports gamification elements like levels and experience points (XP).
+It uses Ruby on Rails for this project.

 ### Getting Started